-Also note that we need to avoid choosing points which lie at the border between the segment and the background.
-These points would be too likely to be tracked on the background in the next frame, therefore we want feature points which clearly are located within the object and not at the border.
+Note that we need to avoid choosing points which lie at the border between the tracked segment(s) and the background (all other segments not beeing tracked).
+These points would likely be tracked on the background in the next frame, therefore we need feature points which are clearly located within the object and not at the border(s).
 We ensure this by eroding the active segmentation with a 3×3 cross-style structuring element.
-This removes pixels from the border, and we can use this eroded mask to constrain new feature point positions.
+We use this eroded mask to constrain new feature point positions.